thoughtbot/maybe_haskell/book/other-types/either.md

 jsonString = "..."

 case parseJSON jsonString of
-   Right json ->                -- do something with json Left (ParserError ln ch) ->  -- do something with the error information
+   Right json ->                 -- do something with json Left (ParserError ln col) ->  -- do something with the error information
 ```

 ### Functor